B.A., University of Illinois at Urbana-Champaign

 I strongly believe in the MPA education and how it helps prepare students for the future.
-My husband and my two oldest daughters are MPA alumni and I have one more daughter who will graduate in 2018.
+My husband and my three daughters are MPA alumni.
 I have seen the value of the MPA education and how it has prepared them for college and beyond.
-I am excited to be a part of this wonderful faculty.
+I am proud to be a part of this wonderful faculty.

 What motivated you to work in this field?

 I had worked previously in management consulting, but I fell in love with college counseling while helping my oldest daughter go through the college admission process.
 College is an exciting time for students.
 There are so many choices available to them and I love helping students find the right fit.

 What is your approach for college counseling at MPA?

 I believe that at MPA we need to help students find the college that is the best fit for them given their strengths, passions, and career and academic interests.
 To maximize their chances of admission, it is important that they focus on the components of the college application: academics, standardized test preparation, extracurricular activities, essays, and recommendations.
 In today’s market, with thousands of applicants for a few selective admission spots, it is imperative that students stand out.
 I want to help students create a unique story to highlight their strengths.